The Favor (1994 film): Plot

-Emily later learns she is pregnant, and tells Kathy that Elliot is the father but does not want Elliot to know because he would not know how to handle it.
+Things become even more complicated when Emily learns she is pregnant; she tells Kathy that Elliot is the father but does not want Elliot to know because he would not know how to handle it.
 Kathy decides that Elliot should know of his impending fatherhood.
-Simultaneously Joe Dubin, a colleague of Peter's convinces him that Kathy may be cheating.
+Simultaneously Joe Dubin, a colleague of Peter's, convinces him that Kathy may be cheating.
 Secretly following Kathy, Peter and Joe see her visiting Elliot's art studio to tell him of Emily's pregnancy and are convinced Kathy is having an affair with Elliot.
 Kathy warns Elliot not to tell Emily that he knows she is pregnant.
 Going to see Kathy, Elliot convinces her that she was hasty in breaking up with him and never gave him a chance to “audition” for a deeper relationship.
 Later discussing Elliot's visit, Kathy lets slip to Emily that she told him about the pregnancy.
 Angry with Kathy's meddling—and wishing to punish her—Kathy tells Emily that Tom is actually the father.
 Feeling jealous, Kathy decides to tell Tom about his "impending fatherhood", but tells Peter that she will be visiting her mother.

 Elliot has a show in Denver, and Kathy ends up on the same flight, telling him Emily's baby is actually Tom's.
-Kathy dresses up in a provocative dress to seduce Tom.
+Kathy dresses up in a provocative red dress to seduce Tom.
 Tom finds his old flame, Kathy, attractive and they go to his cabin.
 In the meantime, Peter shows up at Elliot's hotel, hitting Elliot before he can explain himself.
 Meanwhile, Emily arrives at Tom's cabin to warn Kathy that Peter is coming to find her with Tom.
 Seeing how Kathy is dressed, Peter will never believe her alibi that she is there to tell Tom of Emily's pregnancy.
-Emily, who is wearing business clothes, changes clothes with Kathy, donning Kathy's dress.
+Emily, who is wearing business clothes, changes clothes with Kathy, donning Kathy's provocative dress.
 Thinking he is the father of Emily's baby, Tom is insensitive and unwilling to “step up.”
 Elliot arrives and steps up when Emily straightens out the paternity issue.
 Peter asks Kathy what is really going on, and she confesses her curiosity about her old high school boyfriend.
 When Peter points out that they are no longer 16, Kathy confesses that she felt no longer attractive and desired, but that she loves him.
 Understanding Kathy's actions, Peter reassures her that he finds her attractive and they head off to the hotel together.
 Kathy later helps Emily plan her wedding with Elliot, while Peter is reassured things are back to normal.